SampleSizeShop/mixedPower/README.md

 * Run the simulation study.
 By default, data files and figures will be written to the current working directory.
 The study.data.dir and study.figures.dir arguments can be used to override the defaults.
 Empirical results require a SAS (v9.4) installation.
-They take several hours to run, and so are turned off by default.
+They take several days to run, and so are turned off by default.
 A copy of the empirical results are included in the R package.
 ```R
 > runSimulationStudy(study.data.dir="myDataDir", study.figures.dir="myFiguresDir", study.runEmpirical=FALSE)